dinaiprahem/LibrarySystem/README.md

-# Library System

 Welcome to the Library System project!
 This application is designed to manage books in a library, allowing librarians to add, remove, and manage books, while regular users can borrow books.

 ## Features

 - **Librarian Capabilities:**
-  - Add books
+  - Add books to the library
-  - Remove books
+  - Remove books from the library
-  - Display all books
+  - Display all books currently available in the library

 - **Regular User Capabilities:**
-  - Borrow books
+  - Borrow books from the library
-  - Display all books
+  - Display all books available in the library

 ## UML Diagram